JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

-although functions like `append` and `concat` defined above over computational description `Vec` look nice, once you add these singleton tags and desugar everything, you get lots of eliminations over singleton enumerations that are no longer as elegant.
+although functions like `append` and `concat` defined above over computational description `Vec` look nice, once you add these singleton tags and desugar everything, you get lots of eliminations over singleton enumerations that are IMO no longer as elegant.
 Additionally, type families defined by computation over the index are only a subclass of all possible type families.
 The remaining types (and actually, all type families) can be alternatively defined by